-Many individuals that suffer from mental health disorders also struggle with substance use.
-Schizophrenia is one example of a mental health disorder that often co-occurs with substance use.
-Because chronic drug use often turns into drug addiction, individuals that struggle with schizophrenia and drug use often develop the dual diagnosis disorder of schizophrenia and addiction to substances.
-Individuals that simultaneously suffer from schizophrenia and addiction, need to attend dual diagnosis treatment to overcome both conditions.
+Many individuals that suffer from mental illness also struggle with substance use.
+Schizophrenia is one example of a mental health disorder that is often co-occurring.
+Because chronic drug use often turns into drug addiction, individuals that struggle with schizophrenia and drug use often develop a dual diagnosis.
+Individuals that simultaneously suffer from both need to attend schizophrenia and drug addiction treatment.

 What is Schizophrenia?

 Schizophrenia is a mental health disorder that’s characterized by irrational and delusional thinking.
 This makes it difficult to distinguish between reality and non-reality.
 This is partly due to the fact that individuals with schizophrenia may hear voices and see things that don’t exist.